 Addressing the Needs of Incarcerated Parents and Their Minor Children

-The goal of this program is to assist states and localities in developing or expanding services that meet the needs of incarcerated parents and their children.
-Programs proposed should aim to prevent violent crime, reduce recidivism, and provide support for minor children.
-In addition to engaging incarcerated parents and their children, this program supports the delivery of transitional reentry services, including services to minor children, upon release of the incarcerated parent.
+The goal of this program is to assist states and localities in developing or expanding services that meet the needs of incarcerated parents and their minor children to, reduce recidivism and provide support for minor children.

 - Provide support to facilities for staffing, equipment, tools, and resources to create child-friendly spaces.

 - Develop safety protocols and procedures for children who are visiting their incarcerated parents.